moneyadviceservice/react_library/src/components/Paragraph/Paragraph.md

+### The `Paragraph` component should be used for all text on the page.
-Many props are available to style paragraphs by default as shown in the example below.
+Many props are available to style paragraphs by default as shown in the examples below.

 ```jsx
 import { Paragraph as P } from '@moneypensionservice/directories';